DasLab/big_library_design/README.md

   --pad_num_samples PAD_NUM_SAMPLES
                         Minimum number of sequences to check pad's effect on structure. (default: 30) --pad_to_length PAD_TO_LENGTH
-                        Length of sequnce to pad to, if nothing, longest length in fasta file. (default: None)
+                        Length of sequence to pad to, if nothing, longest length in fasta file. (default: None)

 double mutant:
   --doublemut DOUBLEMUT [DOUBLEMUT ...]